List of Best Docker Container Clustering and Orchestration Tools/Services

 You can actually run a Kubernetes cluster on a Mesos cluster.
 Check out this guide for the same

 There are few managed containers cluster and orchestration services that you can use to avoid complex cluster setups.

 1. Google Container Engine (GKE)

-GCE is a managed container service on google cloud.
-At the backend, GCE used kubernetes.
+GKE is a managed container service on google cloud.
+At the backend, GKE used kubernetes.
 You can use all the kubernetes functionalities on GKE.
 You can deploy a GKE cluster with few clicks.